Easy Ways to Benefit from Refinancing Your Home Loan

 - Determine if the new rate is low enough to warrant the expense and legwork of refinancing.
 If a refinanced rate is only one-eighth of a percent lower, Beeston said she would tell clients to stay put with their existing loan.
 “Refinance rates have to be at least one-quarter percent lower and it has to make sense,” she said.

-- If you haven’t built up enough equity in your home – ideally 20% — to qualify for the best refinancing options, refinancing might not be wise.
+- If you haven’t built up enough equity in your home – ideally 20% — to qualify for your best refinancing options, refinancing might not be wise.

 Good times to refinance to a new home loan: